Bitwig Studio Review

-One great thing about Bitwig, is that it’s actually two independent sequencers at once: A classic linear sequencer, and non-linear sequencer, very much in the Ableton Live fashion, where you can launch audio and MIDI clips/loops and scenes in any combination you like.
+One great thing about Bitwig is that it’s actually two independent sequencers at once: A classic linear sequencer, and a non-linear sequencer, very much in the Ableton Live fashion, where you can launch audio and MIDI clips/loops and scenes in any combination you like.
 As Bitwig can have multiple projects opened in one document, you need to make sure that the audio engine for the specific project is turned on.
 Trust me, it happened to me, and it took me like five minutes to realize what was going on.
-On the top left corner, right next to the transport controls, you’ll find an Bitwig icon, make sure it’s orange, if not, click on it to turn the audio engine on, or you won’t be hearing anything at all.
+On the top left corner, right next to the transport controls, you’ll find a Bitwig icon, make sure it’s orange, if not, click on it to turn the audio engine on, or you won’t be hearing anything at all.

 Bitwig has three different views:

-Arranger View, which is the view you will probably be working most of the time.
+Arranger View, which is the view you will probably be working on most of the time.
 This is the linear sequencer, pretty much like most DAWs, but, with an option to trigger clips and scenes and record the performance for later edition.
 This is great to bring ideas down, record some jams or play live.
 In this view, the clip launcher is summoned by pressing ALT+L or with the tiny icons right at the left bottom of the sequencer window.
 The arranger view also lets you do all your automation work.

 Mix view will be very familiar to you if you have ever used Ableton.
-You’ve got all the channel strips, with volume, pan, send level, mute, solo, arm for record and of course you can add any effect or processor in any given order, you can even use hardware processors.
+You’ve got all the channel strips, with volume, pan, send level, mute, solo, arm for record, and of course you can add any effect or processor in any given order, you can even use hardware processors.
 Each channel strip also has slots for clips and loops.
-At the left of the first channel you’ll find scene triggers, and to the right of the last channel, the master buss and effects returns.
+At the left of the first channel, you’ll find scene triggers, and to the right of the last channel, the master buss and effects return.
 Like in Ableton, when you create a drum machine, you can expand its view to set individual volumes, panorama, and effects send for kick drum, snare, hats, etc.

-The third view is Edit view which is pretty much self explicatory.
+The third view is the Edit view which is pretty much self explicatory.
 Here, you can edit audio and midi files.

 The native devices in Bitwig are really great, and some of them go beyond the obvious, which is really refreshing.
-In the Audio Fx department, you get two kinds of distortions, two compressors with sidechain, plus a limiter, a gate, a transient shaper, three EQs, four filters, a leslie emulator, tremolo, ring mod, flanger, three different delays, reverb, and pitch shifter.
+In the Audio Fx department, you get two kinds of distortions, two compressors with a sidechain, plus a limiter, a gate, a transient shaper, three EQs, four filters, a leslie emulator, tremolo, ring mod, flanger, three different delays, reverb, and pitch shifter.
 I’d love to see an amp emulation and a phaser too… Maybe for some future update?

 Containers, are essentially various devices working as one, either being audio or instruments.